adeola-ak/frontend/README.md

 # PALATE

 PALATE is an application created with the purpose of making ones' decision easier when deciding what to choose from a restaurants' menu.
 Sifting through Google or Yelp reviews shows what you can expect from your restaurant experience at a high level.
-PALATE dives a little deeper and gets more specific with reviews that are not left on a users experience, but left soley on the meal they ordered.
-Search and add items to a restaurants PALATE menu to make reviews of your own.
+PALATE dives a little deeper and gets more specific with reviews that are not left on a users experience, but left soley on the meal that they ordered.
+Search and add items to a restaurants online PALATE menu to make reviews of your own.

 Tech Stack: React, Express, mongoDB, Yelp API